 After having a bladder sling implanted, patients may have difficulty urinating or their incontinence may return.
 They also face the risk of infection, internal bleeding, inflammation and pain.

-In the worst-case scenario, a bladder sling erodes into nearby tissues and can perforate pelvic organs.
+In the worst-case scenario, a mesh bladder sling erodes into nearby tissues and can perforate pelvic organs.
 Patients may face one or more revision surgeries to address the problems, which are not always reversible.

 Other surgical options include: